opendata-swiss/ogd-handbook-wiki/support.md

 Lang: en
 Draft: yes

-This page is an exploration of the uses and users of Open Government Data (OGD).
-A key element to a successful OGD strategy is continuously accounting for the diverse interests and needs of the user base.
-In this page you will learn about useful approaches and metrics.
+This page is an exploration of common users of Open Government Data (OGD), and how they are best supported with reference to the Swiss OGD strategy.
+One key is continuously accounting for the diverse interests and needs of the user base, here you will learn about useful approaches and metrics.

 ## Understanding the audience